jcszymansk/realworld-camel-springboot/README.md

 Possibly rewrite datagrabber in Java or even Camel so it is possible to preserve created/updated timestamps on articles and comments.
 (Now it uses the API which does not allow to set these fields.)
+In the pulled data, line breaks are sometimes quoted too much, look into correcting this.

+Limit title/description length (which would affect the imported data, as the titles are often very long there).

 The Docker image creation is lame, I should properly do two or even three images and docker-compose them together.